adamigz/articles/README.md

 |`/getAllArticlesForAuthor/{fullname_slug}`|fullname_slug - (string) authors fullname slug "name-surname"|Returns all authors articles|`application/json`|
 |`/getTopAuthors`|<no params>|Return top 3 authors based on written articles amount from last week|`application/json`|

+### SQL.sql file
+I also included the .sql file to import if somehow Laravel migrations won't work.
+It has all the tables and and data as the live version [articles.pitrowski.pl](https://articles.pitrowski.pl)